 So what is a chemical reaction?
+What is a chemical change, and what is a physical change?
 A chemical reaction occurs when compounds or substances undergo a chemical change to form different compounds or substances.
 Chemical equations express chemical reactions in terms of symbols and chemical formulas of the compounds involved in reactions.
 Let’s looks at some chemical change examples, and chemical reaction examples.

 Chemical vs. Physical Changes

 In a physical change, a compound’s shape may change, but its chemical identity will not.
 For example, freezing or boiling water is a physical change.
 Once melted or boiled, the water may be in a different form (solid ice or gaseous water vapor), but it is still water, H2O, and it still has the same chemical composition.

 A chemical change happens when a substance’s chemical identity changes.
 An example of this is rusting.
 When an iron nail comes into contact with water and is then exposed to the air, it rusts, forming a brown-red substance.
 This process changes the chemical composition of the original substance.

 While some physical changes are easily reversible, such as re-freezing melted ice, reversing a chemical change requires another chemical reaction.

 Based on its definition, a chemical reaction occurs when a substance undergoes a chemical change.
 So how can we tell if a chemical change has occurred?

 If a reaction emits heat or light, that is an indication that energy has been released from the reaction.
 One example of this is a fire or spark, which is evidence of combustion.
 Because many physical changes also involve heat or light, this is not concrete, definitive evidence of a reaction.
 But it is a strong argument that one has occurred.

 A change in color is a possible indication of a chemical reaction.